 Secure your wireless network

 Wireless networks are especially vulnerable to unwanted attention from cyber criminals.
-It pays to use the strongest encryption setting you can to strengthen your router security.
+When connecting to or setting up wireless networks, use the strongest wireless signal encryption settings such as WPA2 to strengthen your security posture, and keep unwanted eyes from peeking at your network traffic.

 Safeguard or change passwords